braitsch/ofxDatGui/readme.md

 ```

 **Note:** All indicies are zero based so the first item in your  **ofxDatGui** instance will have an index of 0, the second item will have an index of 1, the third item an index of 2 etc..

+## Component Retrieval

+If you're lazy and don't feel like storing your components in variables you can easily retrieve them by their non-case sensitive label.

+	ofxDatGuiButton* gui->getButton("My Button"); // button label
+	ofxDatGuiSlider* gui->getSlider("My Slider"); // slider label

+If you have multiple components with the same label nested in separate folders you can specify the folder to search.

+	ofxDatGuiButton* gui->getButton("Folder 1", "Reset Button");
+	ofxDatGuiButton* gui->getButton("Folder 2", "Reset Button");

 ## Events